joshed-io/github-trends/README.md

 KEEN_READ_KEY=zzzzzzzzzzzzzzz
 ```

 Next, modify the list of organizations whose repositories you'd like to visualize.
-This list is specified in [jobs/github_trends.rb](jobs/github_trends.rb).
+This list is specified in [jobs/github_trends.rb](jobs/github_trends.rb), and the default is just to track the [github organization](https://github.com/github).
 All public repositories from each organization will be included.

-To start the data collection and web dashboard processes simply run:
+To start the combined data collection and web dashboard process run:

 ``` shell
 $ foreman start